 why cgt

-There are four ways to plan a golf trip.
+Four ways to plan a golf trip.

 Tee Times USA, Golf Troop